AditiKhedkar/Bounding-Box-React/README.md

 - Edit or delete annotations as needed

 Think of it like drawing boxes around things in a photo and writing notes about what each box contains.
+Camera Features
+Detailed instructions for taking photos
+Camera permission and troubleshooting
+Mobile and desktop compatibility
 ## Getting Started